readingcapital/readingcapital.github.io/volume-1/index.md

 function of the money commodity: to stand in ideally so that commodities can express their value – they are not only some particular concrete material wealth but also a part of and claim to total social wealth.
 The money commodity acts as *measure of value* because it is value.
-It is acts as the *standard of prices* because it as a use-value can be measured and subdivided (length, volume, weight).
+It acts as the *standard of prices* because it as a use-value can be measured and subdivided (length, volume, weight).
 No real money has to be at hand for a commodity to express its value in a price.
 However, the *price* form is a claim of a commodity to be value by being money equal.
-All commodities must prove they are as good as money, they must — at any cost (deviation of price from value) — become money.
+All commodities must prove they are as good as money, they must — at any cost: *deviation of price from value* — become money.
 The purpose of a commodity is to exchange for money.

-> 198:1 Hard cash lurks within the ideal measure of value

 Because money now counts as the ultimate and immediate economic power, anything becomes available for sale, regardless of whether it has value or not.